evkx/evkx.github.io/content/models/mercedes/_index.md

 ---
 title: Mercedes EV models
 linktitle: Mercedes
-description: Mercedes-Benz,commonly referred to as Mercedes and sometimes as Benz, is a German luxury and commercial vehicle automotive brand established in 1926.
-By 2022, Mercedes-Benz will have battery electric vehicles (BEV) in all segments the company serves.
+description: "Mercedes-Benz,commonly referred to as Mercedes and sometimes as Benz, is a German luxury and commercial vehicle automotive brand established in 1926.
+By 2022, Mercedes-Benz will have battery electric vehicles (BEV) in all segments the company serves. "
 weight: 30
 ---
 From 2025 onwards, all newly launched vehicle architectures will be electric-only and customers will be able to choose an all-electric alternative for every model the company makes.
 Mercedes-Benz intends to manage this accelerated transformation while sticking to its profitability targets.
 Mercedes-Benz has currently 7 all electric models with total 26 variants in the market.
 Below you find links for each model page.